Trail Snapshot: Greenland Open Space Trail Near Larkspur, Colorado

 - TIP: If you are snowshoeing or cross-country skiing, or even hiking in winter, be aware that drifts form along the Greenland Trail.

 - TIP: There is a fantastic picnic area on the other side of the facade of the old Greenland general store.

-- Trail Map: Greenland Open Space Trail Near Larkspur, Colorado
+- Trail Map for Greenland Open Space: Trail Map Link

 - Colorado Road Conditions: Colorado Road Conditions